stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 - Growth
 - Effort

-{{< hint note >}}
-<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> This list was partially inspired by the grading contract in Asao B. Inoue's [*Labor-based Grading Contracts*](https://wac.colostate.edu/docs/books/labor/appendixa.pdf).
-{{< /hint >}}

 ---

 ## Help With Your Writing

 There are many sources of help for your writing assignments.
 I am happy to meet with you all term during my office hours or by appointment.
 Each of you will meet with our TA for 45 minutes per week to go over your writing and plan revision.
 If you require further help, the [RWIT](https://students.dartmouth.edu/rwit/) program offers excellent peer tutoring on all phases of the writing process---from generating ideas to formal citation.

+---

 ## Students With Disabilities

-All students are entitled to full access to this course, regardless of disability.
-If you have a disability and anticipate needing accommodations in this course, please contact me as soon as possible to arrange a confidential meeting.
-Students requiring disability-related services must register with the [Student Accessibility Services](http://www.dartmouth.edu/~accessibility/) office.
-Once SAS has authorized services, students must show the originally signed SAS Services and Consent Form and/or a letter on SAS letterhead to me.
-If you have questions about whether you qualify to receive academic adjustments and services, you should contact the SAS office.
+Students requesting disability-related accommodations and services for this course are required to register with Student Accessibility Services (SAS; [Getting Started with SAS webpage](https://students.dartmouth.edu/student-accessibility/students/working-sas/getting-started); student.accessibility.services@dartmouth.edu; 1-603-646-9900) and to request that an accommodation email be sent to me in advance of the need for an accommodation.
+Then, students should schedule a follow-up meeting with me to determine relevant details such as what role SAS or its [Testing Center](https://students.dartmouth.edu/student-accessibility/services/testing-center) may play in accommodation implementation.
+This process works best for everyone when completed as early in the quarter as possible.
+If students have questions about whether they are eligible for accommodations or have concerns about the implementation of their accommodations, they should contact the SAS office.
 All inquiries and discussions will remain confidential.

+---

 ## Symbol Legend